Sunnepah/openPDS-RegistryServer/README.md

     >git clone git@github.com:HumanDynamics/openPDS-RegistryServer.git -b master

     >cd openPDS-RegistryServer
+ * Note: In conf/requirements.txt change the following: pymongo to pymongo==2.8, django-allauth to django-allauth==0.20.0
     >pip install -r conf/requirements.txt

     >cd registryServer

+    >python manage.py syncdb

+    *NOTE: At this point you may get an error 'sqlite3.OperationalError: unable to open database file' This occured because the default sqlite database path (/var/www/trustframework/registryEnv/OMS-RegistryServer/test.db) set in settings.py file in your current direcoty doesn't exist on your system yet.
+To fix, create your sqlite database and set the path in settings.py
     >python manage.py syncdb

     >python manage.py runserver 0.0.0.0:8000 (for access to local VM)